markuswinkler/XCGLoggerNSLoggerConnector/Pods/ObjcExceptionBridging/README.md

 log.severe("A severe error occurred, we are likely about to crash now")
 ```

 The different methods set the log level of the message.
-XCGLogger will only print messages with a log level that is greater to or equal to its current log level setting.
+XCGLogger will only print messages with a log level that is greater to or equal to it's current log level setting.
 So a logger with a level of `.error` will only output log messages with a level of `.error`, or `.severe`.

 ## Advanced Usage (Recommended)